How to Find an

 Degrees in Piano Performance or Pedagogy

-• Are you majored in piano performance or non-piano fields?
+• Did you major in piano performance or another area?

 • Do you have at least a Bachelor’s degree in piano?

-• Did you take any courses in piano pedagogy, music education, music theory or music history?
+• Did you take courses in piano pedagogy, music education, theory, or music history?

 How to find an exceptional piano teacher - Lesson With You Article